MONICA-Project/GOST-tools/readme.md

 server

 ### Install
-GOST-CLI requires Python 3 or greater (it was tested on Python 3.7 so it is suggested to install at least that version).
+GOST-CLI requires Python 3.7 or greater

 #### Clone the repository
 ```